 Conforming with AALA is a legal responsibility for any company offering activities in remote or challenging environments.
 The standards expected are extremely high to reflect the responsibility of taking young people out to to adventurous activities.
 As well as submitting details about our safeguarding processes, our risk/benefit analysis, our incident and emergency response protocols and information about our staff qualifications and competency, we are also inspected regularly by leading experts in the field to ensure we are following best practice.View our AALA listing

 Duke of Edinburgh's Award - Approved Activity Provider

 As an AAP for the Duke of Edinburgh's award, we deliver the training and expedition section for Bronze and Silver participants and run hiking and canoeing trips in the UK and abroad.
-To attain AAP status we are required to submit details about our safe guarding processes, our risk/benefit analysis, our incident and emergency response protocols and information about our staff qualifications and competency.View our AAP Listing
+To attain AAP status we are required to submit details about our safe guarding processes, our risk/benefit analysis, our incident and emergency response protocols and information about our staff qualifications and competency.View our DofE Listing

 The Royal Yachting Association

 The Royal Yachting Association (RYA) is the National Governing Body for all forms of boating under power or sail and are internationally recognised.
 We are a Recognised Training Centre for RYA First Aid and as such adhere to their requirements for the delivery and quality of courses.View our RYA Listing